xyflow/xyflow/.changeset/late-taxis-press.md

 '@xyflow/system': minor
 ---

-Add an ease option to all function that alter the viewport
+Add an `ease` and `interpolate` option to all function that alter the viewport